netlify/markdown-to-sanity/bin/blogs/2015-10-28-a-step-by-step-guide-jekyll-30-on-netlify.md

   Jekyll 3.0.
 tags:
   - popular
-  - jekyll
+  - Jekyll
-  - ruby
+  - Ruby
-  - tutorial
+  - Tutorial
 format: blog
-image: /img/blog/jekyll-screenshot.png
+image: /v3/img/blog/jekyll-screenshot.png
 seo:
   metadescription: >-
     Check out this step-by-step guide to learn how to host a website on Netlify